 - pre-clear securities trading: Directors, staff and their associates must pre-clear their securities trading with Macquarie - trading windows: Directors and staff may only trade in Macquarie securities and related derivatives during designated trading windows.
 These are typically of three to five weeks duration - trading prohibition while in possession of material non-public price-sensitive information: in all cases Macquarie prohibits Directors and staff from dealing in such investments while they possess material non-public price-sensitive information about Macquarie - unvested options, retained shares and minimum shareholding requirements cannot be hedged: Executive Directors are not permitted to undertake any action that is designed to limit their exposure to Macquarie shares which are subject to retention arrangements, or their unvested Macquarie options.
-Non-Executive Directors may also not enter into a transaction that operates to limit the economic risk of their Macquarie shareholding below their minimum shareholding requirement net short positions not permitted: Employees are not permitted to take net short positions in Macquarie shares or any Macquarie-managed funds.
+Non-Executive Directors may also not enter into a transaction that operates to limit the economic risk of their Macquarie shareholding below their minimum shareholding requirement - net short positions not permitted: Employees are not permitted to take net short positions in Macquarie shares or any Macquarie-managed funds.

-Principle 4: Safeguard integrity in financial reporting
+Principle 4: Safeguard integrity in financial reporting Financial Reporting

-Financial reporting

 The Board has responsibility for the integrity of financial reporting.
 To assist the Board in fulfilling their responsibility, the processes outlined below apply.
-These processes are aimed at providing assurance that the financial statements and related notes are complete, in accordance with applicable accounting standards and provide a true and fair view.
+These processes are aimed at providing assurance that the financial statements and related notes are complete, are in accordance with applicable accounting standards and provide a true and fair view.

+Given its limited operations, no CFO or CEO has been appointed for the Trust.
 The Legal Entity Controller of the Trust provides the Board with written confirmation that the financial reports present a true and fair view, in all material respects, of the Trust's financial condition and operational results and are in accordance with relevant accounting standards.